cuijiyao01/docker-k8s-training/kubernetes/k8s-bulletinboard/exercise_01_ads_db.md

 Purpose: Create the **Statefulset**, based on both Configmaps, the Secret and the "headless" Service, created in step 1-4.

-- In the following sections we provide you snippets of the yaml file
+_Hint: In the following sections we will provide you yaml-snippets of the Statefulset specification.
+Just substitute the place holders <...> by proper values !_

 - Specify a **Statefulset** for the Postgres Database Pod with name `ads-db` with proper labels and selector for component and module.

 ```